Winlink 2000 Communications

 Winlink 2000: Quick View

-Winlink 2000 is a network of Internet-based servers and HF and VHF/UHF radio stations configured with Winlink 2000 software.
-The multiple Internet-based servers are known as the Common Message Servers (CMS).
-CMSs are located around the world.
-For a real-time view of the Common Message Servers click here.
-Connected to the CMSs are multiple HF nodes known as Participating Mailboxes (PMBO).
-The PMBOs, also located around the world, are, minimally, a single HF station operating on a specific frequency and can be multiple HF stations operating on different frequencies.
-Additionally, there are multiple Telnet Server nodes providing Internet access into the Winlink network.
-Rounding out the network are Telpac (packet/telnet) nodes and individual Airmail stations providing a VHF/UHF packet/Internet link at the local level.
-The Winlink 2000 web site provides a list of RMSs and Telpac nodes.
-RMS Packet stations and status can be viewed here.
-RMS Pactor stations and status can be viewed here.
+Winlink 2000 is an Internet-based "star" network consisting of a single primary server known as the Central Mail Box Office (CMBO) and multiple HF nodes known as Participating Mail Box Offices (PMBO).
+The CMBO is located in Cleveland, OH and has a backup located in San Diego, CA. The PMBOs, located around the world, are minimally a single HF station operating on a specific frequency and can be multiple HF stations operating on different frequencies.
+Additionally there are multiple Telnet Server nodes providing internet access into the Winlink network.
+Rounding out the network are telnet/packet (Telpac) nodes providing a packet/internet link at the local level.
+The Winlink 2000 web site provides a list of PMBOs and Telpac nodes.

-A fully developed, robust HF/VHF/UHF digital communications system, Winlink 2000 is comprised of the following parts:
+Winlink 2000: The Parts A fully developed, robust HF/VHF/UHF digital communications system will be comprised of the following.

-(Common Message Server(s) are the hub of the Winlink 2000 (WL2K) network configuration.
-These servers move the traffic between the participating network stations (RMSs), serve as the email and position reporting interface and provide critically important redundancy.
+(Central Mail Box Office) The central server in the Winlink 2000 (WL2K) "star" network configuration.
+It coordinates the traffic between the participating network stations (PMBOs) as well as serving as the email and position reporting interface.
 This coordination occurs over the Internet.
-CMSs have no RF interface.
 This minimizes the use of the amateur radio spectrum for administrative tasks and leaves radio frequencies available for the end-users.

-(Radio Message Server) Part of the Winlink 2000 network, RMSs communicate with each other through the CMS in a network configuration via the Internet and with the end-users and other RMSs over radio.
-There are two types of RMSs, Public and Emergency.
-RMSs provide the link between the local communication network and the CMS (RF-to-Internet, Internet-to-RF).
+(Participating Mail Box Office) A Winlink 2000 participating network MBO.
+PMBOs communicate with each other through the CMBO in a "star" network configuration via the Internet and with the end-users and other MBOs over radio.

 Paclink AGW with Paclink Post Office

-Paclink AGW with Paclink Post Office provides a packet interface with most popular e-mail client programs (i.e. Microsoft Outlook Express, Microsoft Outlook, Thunderbird, Eudora).
-Essentially Paclink AGW adds VHF/UHF packet radio and Telnet channels to your email client program.
-Paclink Postoffice serves as a local email server, which takes advantage of already existing email client programs.
-A single Paclink Postoffice server may serve an entire network of computers hosting Microsoft Outlook or Outlook Express (or other email clients) as a transparent alternative to normal SMTP email connectivity to the Internet.
-This application is extremely valuable to emergency management agencies when other means of Internet connectivity have been displaced.
+Paclink AGW with Paclink Post Office is an email server that interfaces with most popular E-mail client programs such as Microsoft Outlook or Outlook Express.
+Essentially Paclink AGW adds packet radio and Telnet channels to your email client program.
+When used with Telpac on VHF/UHF Packet, Paclink serves as a local email server which takes advantage of already existing email agents such as Microsoft Outlook or Outlook Express.
+The Telpac/Paclink combination is an effective way of communicating over the "last mile".
+A single Paclink server module may serve an entire network of computers hosting Microsoft Outlook or Outlook Express as a transparent alternative to normal SMTP email connectivity to the Internet.
+This application is extremely valuable to emergency management agencies where other means of Internet connectivity have been displaced.

 Local Packet Station